The Tree and the Chainsaw

 But a tree that looked exactly like this.

-Because I’ve had this picture pasted in my dream book for over ten years now.
+Because I’ve had this picture pasted in my dream book for almost two decades.

 And I still get choked up when I see this girl gazing up at her tree.

 I mean, isn’t THIS the conversation we’re all secretly longing for?